 Anyway, I got to thinking what exactly is my definition of Great Advertising?
 I mean, loads of people talk about it, but everyone seems to have their own definition.
 That's probably why opinion is so split about the same pieces of work.
 People are judging by their own criteria of what great advertising is.
 A lot of ad creatives judge great purely on whether they like it or not, or how creative it is - does it make them laugh?
 Is it clever?
 Is it original?
 Is it so so pretty?
 Some clients judge purely on whether it worked or not.
 You can understand both points of view by putting yourself in their shoes.

-Here's a shot at my definition of what is great advertising:
+Here's a shot at my definition of what makes for great advertising:

 1. It has real substance

 Okay, so great advertising has to do the first two things really well, and work.

 Substance means the advertising has to have at its core something that moves the dial, something about the product or subject that people relate to, or that changes peoples' perception to where you want it to be.
 It has to have something at its heart that means something to the people the message is aimed at, that will cause them to act in the way required by the brief set.However, moving the needle is not, for me, the only definition of great advertising.
 A successful campaign commercially is not necessarily a great campaign.
 Yes, it working is a prerequisite of it being a great campaign, but a great campaign doesn't just work.
 Advertising is an invasion into people's lives.
 It needs to be additive.
 Truly great advertising forms a part of a customer's positive experience of the company/brand.